 Zarfsaz is constantly in search of generative arguments that act as playful tools in speculations for discoveries, & enacting perceptions that connect ethics & survival in ways we have failed to consider in the history of sciences.

 Her entry point to most projects is from a socially devastated lens: "Our societies are empathy-deficit at large due to the fast evolving technologies —digital or not— & a failure of empathy perpetuates racial disparities, class/economic domination, & normalizes immoral social behaviour."

-In her procedural installations, the body is conditioned by architecture, involved in what she calls imaging-along— walking around, bending, and situating, in order to assemble and dismantle expectation— reconstituting new perceptions, and thereby reinscribing new realities through kinetic investigation.
-She often destabilize the taken-for-granted materiality of body, object and environment, and with a touch of humor, she accentuates social tensions like division, discrimination, exclusion, or othering on the grounds of race, class, gender, sexuality or ability.
+In her procedural installations, the body is often conditioned by the architecture/space, & is involved in what she calls imaging-along— walking around, bending, & situating, in order to assemble & dismantle expectation— reconstituting new perceptions, & thereby reinscribing new realities through kinetic investigation.
+Her work seeks to invert common tools & social control to create dialogue, exchange critical perspectives, generate questions & ideally inspire a better understanding of what we perceive as social & cultural realities & their representations in a technological era.
+She often destabilizes the taken-for-granted materiality of body, object & environment, & accentuates social tensions like division, discrimination, exclusion, or othering on the grounds of race, class, gender, sexuality or ability.

 She uses a broad variety of methodologies & practices in traditional as well as contemporary, innovative & emerging technologies including augmented reality, electronics & algorithmic data interpretation with creative coding.